sanchom/allard-writing-tools/sample-factum-1.md

 ¶ Brackets like this "[" should also be able to be used [...] as in standard writing.
 They don't always imply a reference.

+# Some other formatting

+## Block quotations

+¶ This next bit should be a block quotation.
+It should have a larger left margin and a larger right margin than standard paragraphs.
+Here is an example:

+> (4) that the accused took, in a manner proportional to his or her participation in the commission of the planned offence, reasonable steps in the circumstances either to neutralize or otherwise cancel out the effects of his or her participation or to prevent the commission of the offence.

+## Lists

+¶ This is a significant substantive change to the defence.
+The analysis in Canadian cases until now has turned on whether there was timely and unequivocal communication of abandonment:

+* _R v Bird_, 2009 ABCA 45, rev'd in _Bird_, _supra_ para 18 --- The
+Supreme Court of Canada affirmed the dissent of Costigan JA, who held that a female accused who had helped lure the victim and her friend to a golf course, where the victim was sexually assaulted and killed, did not meet the requirements for abandonment.
+Her communication to the principal that she was taking the victim's friend to the car because she "doesn't need to see this" was insufficient evidence of either a change of intention or timely and unequivocal communication.

+* _R v Ball_, 2011 BCCA 11 --- In a case involving two accused in a
+joint assault, Ryan JA ruled that abandonment was not timely because the fatal injury had already occurred.

+## Itemized lists

+¶ It is well settled that the interpretation of a defence and whether there is an air of reality to support it being considered by a jury are both questions of law, reviewable on a standard of correctness.
+In concluding that the defence of abandonment lacked an air of reality and refusing to grant the appellant a new trial, the majority of the Supreme Court of Canada erred in three respects:

+I.  by adding a new element to the defence of abandonment,

+II.  by retrospectively applying the new defence to the facts of this case without giving the appellant a chance to address the new requirement; and

+III.  by incorrectly applying the air-of-reality test to both the old and new elements of the defence.